RCN International Nursing Research Conference 2021

 Concurrent sessions will be delivered as pre-recorded videos to minimise technical issues.
 Each concurrent session is 20 minutes in length, 15-minutes for the presentation followed by 5 minutes of live Q&A on the day.
 Guidance to support you with the live Q&A will be sent before the event.

-Directions on how to submit your pre-recording and tips on presenting virtually ca be viewed here.
+Directions on how to submit your pre-recording and tips on presenting virtually can be viewed here.
 Please read the guidance before preparing your presentation and note that pre-records must be submitted in MP4 format.
-The deadline for registration and pre-recording your 15-minute presentation is Monday 26 July 2021 (6 weeks prior to event).
+The deadline for pre-recording your 15-minute presentation is Monday 26 July 2021 (6 weeks prior to event).

 All participating presenters must register to take part in the conference.